 This guide is ground zero for those who are just starting off.
 Read on for how to join the program, earn as many miles as you can, and use them for maximum value.

-How to join the Etihad Guest program
+How do I join the Etihad Guest program?

-How to earn Etihad Guest points
+How do I earn Etihad Guest points?